 - Spend quiet time each day being still and inner-focused.
 Include conscious breathing, inner meditation, somatic sensing, writing in a journal, and quality time in nature.

-After suffering for many years with considerable PTSD and anxiety disorders, I found healing and a complete life transformation through a combination of transpersonal and mindful-based psychotherapy, alternative health, meditation, and my own personal spiritual and creative practices.
+After suffering for many years with considerable PTSD and anxiety disorders, I found healing and a complete life transformation through a combination of transpersonal and mindful-based psychotherapy, spiritual counseling, alternative health, meditation, and my own personal spiritual and creative practices.

 Wishing you peace, healing and happiness,